✓ Updated May 2026

 Cycling

-While not a primary mode of transport for getting *around* the city, punting offers a unique and leisurely way to see the famous 'Backs' of the colleges from the water.
-You can hire a chauffeur-driven punt or self-drive.
+While not a daily commute option, guided punting tours offer a unique and leisurely way to see the famous 'Backs' of the colleges from the water.
+It's a quintessential Cambridge experience, perfect for a relaxing afternoon.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.